Jetour Zongheng G700: Design and features

 The Zongheng G700 takes on a boxy body design present in other off-roader SUVs from China.
 A 15.6-inch infotainment system and a second-row drop-down 17.3-inch display are present in the interior.
 There is also a 35.4-inch pillar-to-pillar screen that replaces the instrument cluster.

+The Zongheng G700 is equipped with Huawei's ADS 4, which includes 5 millimeter-wave radars, 11 cameras, 12 ultrasonic radars, for a total of 28 sensor elements, providing functions such as highway and off-road NCA and all-scenario parking.

 The Zongheng G700 is the second vehicle to include an oxygen generator.
+(Note: The Leapmotor D19 was the first vehicle to include an oxygen generator.)
 It can wade in deep water for up to 40 minutes.

 As with the Shanhai T5 concept that previewed the Zongheng G700, it features thick bumpers, all-terrain tires, and a spare wheel mounted on the tailgate.

+Markets

+Philippines

+The Zongheng G700 was introduced in the Philippines on April 13, 2026, as the Jetour GAIA G700, as the first model to be marketed under Jetour's premium sub-brand GAIA.
+It is available in a single PHEV model.

+United Arab Emirates

+The Zongheng G700 was introduced in the United Arab Emirates on 10 September 2025 as the Jetour G700.
+It offers a single PHEV powertrain option across all trims.
+The G700 is sold in three trims: Comfort, Luxury, and Flagship.

 Powertrain

 The Zongheng G700 uses the CDM-O plug-in hybrid system designed for off-road vehicles.
-The engine used is a 2.0 liter turbocharged inline 4 codenamed SQRH4J20 producing 208 horsepower.
-Details about the power outputs of the individual motors are unknown, however the Zongheng G700's original power output was 751 horsepower.
-The power figure was revised to 892 horsepower at launch.
+The engine used is a 2.0-litre turbocharged inline-4 codenamed SQRH4J20 producing 208 hp.
+Details about the power outputs of the individual motors are unknown, however the Zongheng G700's original power output was 751 hp.
+The power figure was revised to 892 hp at launch.

 It can travel for 870 mi without having to recharge or refuel.